MiquelDebon/CI_05_02_03_DiceGame_Hexagonal_SpringBoot_JWT_Testing/README.md

   <img src="src/main/resources/images/mysql.png" width="100" />
 </p>

-## Spring Boot MySQL, Security, Thymeleaf
+## Spring Boot MySQL, Hexagonal, Security, Testing

 ### Description
 The dice game is played with two dice.
 If the result of the sum of the two dice is 7, the game is won, if not lost.
 A player can see a list of all the rolls he/she has made and the percentage of success.